dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **"client" Object**

-    + Additional information about the Client that the GS would require related to an extension.
+    + Additional information about the GC that the GS would require related to an extension.

 + **"user" Object**

     + Additional information about the User that the GS would require related to an extension.

-+ **"authorization" Object**
++ **"access" Object**

-    + Additional authorization schemas in addition to OAuth 2.0 scopes and RAR.
+    + RAR is inherently extensible.

 + **"claims" Object**